rawitat/gtypist_lessons/programming_quotes.typ

  :memory everywhere.
 Perhaps we should fix that".
 I'll just restart Apache :every 10 requests.

+*:SCRIPT_11
+I:Teodor Zlatanov
+S:If you want to shoot yourself in the foot, Perl give you ten bullets and :a laser scope, then stand by and cheer you on.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU